aws-solutions-library-samples/aws-insurancelake-etl/docs/schema_evolution.md

 * **Importante Note:** We recommend testing all schema changes before publishing data and using Glue Data Quality rules to check for expected values and completeness in columns.

 For example, suppose you have a partition with a field of `decimal(10,6)`, and a Glue Data Catalog table definition of `decimal(9,6)`.
-Spark will attempt to coerce all values, and if some data for the field does not fit in `decimal(9,6)` (in other words, a value of the field has 10 significant digits) _no error will be raised_ and the field values that do not fit will be null.
+Spark will attempt to coerce all values, and if some data for the field does not fit in `decimal(9,6)` (in other words, a value of the field has 10 significant digits) _no error will be raised_ and the field values that do not fit will be `null`.
 In contrast, Athena _will give an error_ when trying to merge the partitions if there are values that do not fit in the new precision and scale.

 Details on Spark's data type coercion can be found in the [Apache Spark ANSI Compliance Documentation](https://spark.apache.org/docs/latest/sql-ref-ansi-compliance.html#type-coercion).